mccarthy17mark/mccarthy17mark.github.io/_tutorials/essential_kinematics.md

 # The level of this overview

 This tutorial should cover everything you'd see in a first year undergrad course.
 As one dives deeper into physics, we see alternative methods of calculating and understanding kinematics, but this approach is usually how we begin.
 The assumption is that the basics of calculus is known.
+This is also mostly definitions, but these definitions matter and are built upon greatly later.

 # Galilean Relativity

 # Time

 There is a lot to be said about how physicists like to handle time.
+At this point, we go with the naive version of time... **check the name** galilean time.
+This model says that there exists some universal time that all of everyone everywhere experiences.
+The flow of time is independent of everything else.
+In this model, only one very accurate clock could be used to describe unambiguously the time of all things everywhere, and we could always refer to this one clock whenever we refer to time.

+This assumption breaks down in two situations:
+1. When objects start moving very fast (some significant fraction of the speed of light),
+1. When space-time becomes significantly curved, such as near an extremely large mass (like a neutron star).

+Both of these issues are incredibly rare phenomena to consider, and both are handled through more advanced models of relativity.

 # Position